zammad/zammad-documentation/console/zammad-settings.rst

 Getting and Updating Zammad-Settings
 ************************************

 ..
-Note:: Please note that this is not a full setting list, if you're missing settings, feel free to ask over at our `Community <https://community.zammad.org>`_.
+Note:: Please note that this is not a full setting list, if you're missing settings, feel free to ask over at the `Community <https://community.zammad.org>`_.

 Get ticket_hook setting